Dave-team/Knowledge-base/Social.md

 - Smile - it shows warmth.
 A smile says: I am happy to see you, I like you and you make me happy.
 This is invaluable.
 You can’t expect people to come to you.
 You have to go out and meet them.
 - Talk in terms of the other person’s interests.
 - Get the other person saying ‘yes, yes’ immediately.
 When talking with people, make sure to start emphasizing things on which you agree, not the points on which you differ.
+- If someone does something bad to us, hold off.
+“You can always tell the man off tomorrow, if it’s such a good idea”.

 ## Ice breakers
 - Since I’m onto my second one for the day… How do you like your coffee?
 (Be specific)